Skip to content

 When a form action is triggered, LiveCable manages potential race conditions with pending reactive updates:

-2. Order: The server applies the reactive update first, then the form action
+2. Order: This guarantees that the server applies the reactive update first, then the form action

-3. Debounce Cancellation: Pending debounced form submissions are canceled
+3. Debounce Cancellation: Any pending debounced form or reactive submissions are canceled, ensuring only the latest state is processed

-This prevents scenarios where a delayed reactive update could arrive after a form submission and overwrite changes.
+This prevents scenarios where a delayed reactive update (e.g., from typing quickly) could arrive after a form submission and overwrite the changes made by the form action.

 Calling Actions from Custom Stimulus Controllers